ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 - The conversation flow position is maintained - custom questions don't advance or interrupt the guided flow
 - Users can seamlessly switch between clicking options and asking custom questions

-### Updated Question Format
-All questions in this documentation that previously included "Let me ask a question" or "Something else" options should be read as having those options removed.
-The custom question functionality is now always available through the bottom input field.

 ## Initial Greeting

 **Bot Message:**
 "Welcome!
-I'll help you explore whether Green Office is a fit by asking you a series of questions.
-You can always ask a change the topic by asking a custom question (at the bottom of the chat window).
-What best describes your role?"
+I'll ask a series of questions to help you explore whether Green Office is a fit.
+At any time, you may pause this series of questions by asking any question on your mind (entering it at the bottom of this chat window)"

-## Primary Flow Structure
+## Question Flow Structure

 ### Q1: Role Identification (Entry Point)
 **Question:** "What best describes your role?"